 8. Chtapodi sti schara

-Being so close to the sea, any visitor to Greece should sample the ample and high quality seafood dishes.
+Being so close to the sea, anyone interning abroad in Greece should sample the ample and high quality seafood dishes.
 Many Greeks include a variety of fresh fish in their dishes.
 One popular seafood dish that needs to be tried is Chtapodi sti schara: octopus grilled, cooked or charcoaled, and lightly seasoned with lemon or olive oil, garlic and red wine.
 Many people enjoy trying octopus for the first time during their time in Greece.
 It is, however, not for everyone as it does have a unique taste and texture.
 But, give it a try; you only live once!

 Mezés are small dishes that are served as a meal to complement the taste of the drink, whether it is wine, ouzo, or another favorite.
 Mezés are different from appetizers as appetizers are meant to wet your taste buds and get your stomach ready for the main entrée.
 Mezés is meant to be the complete meal.
 This style of eating allows for an environment of conversation, sharing, and laughter.
 It is great for social gatherings or family meals.